nkgupta1/AutoHotKey/README.md

 alt+g to open gmail and facebook in new window
 alt+r to open reddit
 alt+f to open file folder
 alt+t to open temp folder
+alt+b to open bash terminal